 - Visit a number of international organisations and gain an insight into international work cultures and environments.

-- Network with other students from Queen’s, alumni and other professionals in both Northern Ireland and Canada.
+- Network with other students from Queen’s, alumni and other professionals in both Northern Ireland and the USA.

 - Be an ambassador for Queen’s.